usnistgov/FIPS201/_FIPS201/frontend.md

 - The card body SHALL be white in accordance with color representation in [Section 4.1.5](frontend.md#s-4-1-5).
 Only a security feature, as described in [Section 4.1.2](frontend.md#s-4-1-2), may modify the perceived color slightly.
-Presence of a security feature SHALL NOT prevent the recognition of white as the principal card body color by a person with normal vision (corrected or uncorrected) at a working distance of 50 cm to 200 cm.
+Presence of a security feature SHALL NOT prevent the recognition of white as the principal card body color by a person with normal vision (corrected or uncorrected) at a working distance of 50&nbsp;to&nbsp;200&nbsp;cm.
 - The card body structure SHALL consist of card material(s) that satisfy the card characteristics in [[ISO7810]](../_Appendix/references.md#ref-ISO7810) and test methods in American National Standards Institute (ANSI) 322 [[ANSI322]](../_Appendix/references.md#ref-ANSI322).
     Although the [[ANSI322]](../_Appendix/references.md#ref-ANSI322) test methods do not currently specify compliance requirements, the tests